Skip to main content

 15. Is there a fast track process / certification that business can obtain to expedite visa / permit processing?

-16. What are the recent trends, both political and social that have impacted your jurisdiction with regard to immigration policy and law?
+16. What are the recent trends, both political and social that have impacted (or are anticipated to impact) Denmark with regard to immigration policy and law?

 As a result, a political agreement was implemented to strengthen international recruitment in in April 2023 and additional adjustments has been introduced in 2024 which came into effect as of July 1, 2024, with the abolition of the bank account requirements for employees in fast-track certified companies.